ferthelet/phase-0-expanding-your-html-vocabulary/README.md

 ## Learning Goals

-- Identify the Mozilla Foundation and MDN
+- Identify the Mozilla Foundation and MDN.
-- Navigate the MDN Reference Guide
+- Navigate the MDN Reference Guide.

 ## Introduction